NEKOSLICE/blockchain-assignment-by-shubham-singh/README.md

 💻 SETTING UP THE ENVIRONMENT:

 1. Open the Remix IDE in your browser: https://remix.ethereum.org
-   (No installation required — everything runs in the browser.)

 📁 CREATE A NEW CONTRACT FILE: